nofatclips/codecademy-python/sets.md

 and this is a mojor difference with mathematical sets.
 (Don't despair!
 For the math nerds amongst you, Python provides the `frozenset()` constructor to create immutable sets!)

-But... what if I actually wanted was to just add all the elements from one set into another?
+But... what if what I actually wanted to do was just adding all the elements from one set into another?
 Well, that's what the `union` was for:

     > fable = fable.union(paradox)